Protect Yourself from These Common Military Scams

 Email Bombing

-Emailing bombing is a tactic scammers can use to mask what they are actually doing.
-With emailing bombing, the scammer will sign your email up to thousands of different newsletters and websites using a bot.
+Email bombing is a tactic scammers can use to mask their activities.
+With email bombing, the scammer will sign your email to thousands of newsletters and websites using a bot.
 They do this to mask emails coming to your account that could be for purchases they have made using your information or financial accounts they have opened up in your name.

-The hope is that you are too busy dealing with all the extra emails, they can slip by without your notice.
-You have to be on top of your email to make sure nothing like that comes through.
+The hope is that you are too busy dealing with all the extra emails; they can slip by without your notice.
+You must be on top of your email to ensure nothing like that comes through.

 Employment Scams